XieGuochao/knn_flask/README.md

 If you stuck in somewhere, you may go to the complete version and see the sample code.

+**Note: After you execute test.py, you need to copy the data from dataset_original to dataset before you run app.py.
+This will be fixed soon.**

 **Enjoy it!**

 ## Inspiration